Albert Schweitzer made only a single trip to the United States.

 Sunday, July 3, 1949 Enroute to Colorado

-Later that day, after the Chicago stopover, he would write in another letter that "For ten hours now we have been rolling at sixty-five miles an hour, crossing an immense plain in wonderful weather.
+While on the train, Schweitzer wrote that "For ten hours now we have been rolling at sixty-five miles an hour, crossing an immense plain in wonderful weather.
 It is enchanting."
+8

 Monday, July 4, 1949 (Independence Day) Arrival in Aspen

-Albert Schweitzer arrived in Aspen on Monday evening, having been driven from the train station in Denver.
-Earlier in the day, a forty minute mountain thunderstorm had all but drown out the Minnesota Symphony's concert in the tent amphitheater (which cost over $54,000, a vast sum in those days) where the festival's lecture and concerts were given; they finally had to stop when the "presumably leak-proof tent began to sag at the top with great blisters loaded with water.
-Soon the water began to pour down through the canvas, forming big puddles."
+Albert Schweitzer arrived in Aspen on Monday evening, having been driven from a train station.
+The New York Times reported that he was delayed for several hours by a rockslide 30 miles east of Glenwood Springs, so it was likely the Glenwood Springs station.12 Earlier in the day, a forty minute mountain thunderstorm had all but drown out the Minnesota Symphony's concert in the tent amphitheater (which cost over $54,000, a vast sum in those days) where the festival's lecture and concerts were given; they finally had to stop when the "presumably leak-proof tent began to sag at the top with great blisters loaded with water.
+Soon the water began to pour down through the canvas, forming big puddles."13

 Tuesday, July 5, 1949 In Aspen